 An admission Wristband is required for entry

-Whilst entrance restrictions are m place, participants must obtain and ware an Admission Wristband for each day in order to enter the venue.
+Whilst entrance restrictions are in place, participants must obtain and ware an Admission Wristband for each day in order to enter the venue.
 Wristbands can be obtained in the following ways:

 - Wristbands for all four days are included with the paper catalog (but not the DVD or online catalogues)

-- Both the paper catalog and Wristbands will be sold prior to the event at specialist Anime /Manga Stores.
-Note however that the price will be slightly higher than the on-the-day price.
+- Both the paper catalog and Wristbands (550yen per day) will be sold prior to the event at specialist Anime /Manga Stores.

 What is Comic Market?